 - Someone can claim you as a dependent on their taxes

 - You’re 65+ and enrolled in Medicare

-The table illustrates the maximum amounts that an individual or family can contribute to an HSA in 2021.
+The table illustrates the maximum amounts that an individual or family can contribute to an HSA in 2022 and 2023.
 Keep in mind that these maximums include any contributions that your employer makes.
 Individuals between 55 and 65 years old can contribute an additional $1,000 per year.

 How Does an HSA Work?

 Now that I’ve explained what an HSA is, let’s get into how it works.

 Much like your contributions to your company 401(k) or your IRA, the funds you contribute to your HSA are pre-tax.
 In other words, if you make $50,000 in 2022 and contribute $2,000 to your HSA, you’ll have $48,000 in taxable income.

 You can set up your HSA contributions through a payroll deduction.
 Or you can contribute after-tax dollars and deduct that amount from your gross income on your tax return.

 You can’t use your HSA to pay for your monthly health insurance premiums.
 But you can use it to pay for out-of-pocket medical expenses like deductibles and co-payments.